-Chance and I like to do funny stuff and make videos about it, so one Sunday, we decided to give it a shot.
+My friend Chance and I like to attempt various challenges and make videos about them.
+One Sunday, we decided to give this one a shot.
 In the cow onesie.
 Because of course.

 So what makes the noodles so spicy?
 Spice level is measured in Scoville units, which are used to compare the chili pepper in question with pure capsaicin.
 The type of ramen most people use for this challenge is Samyang’s Spicy Noodles, also known as Buldak Bokkeummyeon.
 They rank at 4,404 Scoville heat units, which already make them the third-spiciest type of ramen in the whole world, according to The Ramen Rater’s 2018 list of the world’s spiciest instant noodles.

 However, because we are nuts, Chance and I decided to do the challenge with Samyang’s 2x Spicy Noodles, or Haek Buldak Bokkeummyeon.